 For both programs and applicants, the interview stage is about gathering key intelligence to make very important decisions.

 Let’s look at the goals of both sides:

 For interviewers, the goals are to confirm and expand upon the information that you provided in your application.

-There’s nothing like face-to-face conversation to evaluate communication and interpersonal skills, get to know more about your goals and motivations, and judge general professionalism.
+There’s nothing like a face-to-face conversation to evaluate communication and interpersonal skills, get to know more about your goals and motivations, and judge general professionalism.

 They are also trying to determine how you would “fit” into the culture of the program.

-Meanwhile, just as you are trying to put your best foot forward, the representatives of the residency program want to show their program in the best possible light, “selling” it in the hopes of being top ranked by top applicants.
+Meanwhile, just as you are trying to put your best foot forward, the representatives of the residency program want to show their program in the best possible light, “selling” it in the hopes of being top-ranked by top applicants.

 Bottom line: the interview is how they gather intelligence to shape their rank order list of candidates for the Match.